 Analysis and Test Results

 Many splitboarders started as snowboarders with zero ski experience.
 Therefore, most first forays in the backcountry are often on snowshoes.
 Even the worst gliding skins glide forward much better than snowshoes and thus often feel great.
-In reality, not all skins slide forward as easily and this resistance actually adds significantly to the amount of energy required to move the skins.
-Over the course of a big day, relatively small increases in gliding efficiency result in travelling further, faster, and arriving with more energy to enjoy the down.
-In general, nylon/mohair mix skins have better glide than straight nylon skins.
-The Jones Universal and G3 Alpinist had the best glide in our review.
+In reality, not all skins slide forward as easily, and this resistance adds significantly to the amount of energy required to move the skins.
+Over the course of a big day, relatively small increases in gliding efficiency result in traveling further, faster, and arriving with more energy to enjoy the down.
+To suss out these details of efficiency, we were often touring with two different skins over flat and rolling terrain or straight-lining down the hill in ski mode.

 Ease of Use

-We also considered weight as part of ease of use.
+We also considered weight and packability as part of ease of use.
 Weight is challenging to measure for skins since they arrive (when bought new) in significantly different lengths and widths.
-We did our best to measure how all the skins compare to each other.
-We folded, rolled and stuffed the skins into our packs to measure how packable they are.
+We folded, rolled, and stuffed the skins into our packs to measure how packable they are.
 In general, skins with less bulky attachment systems that have thin and supple carpets are the most packable.
 The Black Diamond GlideLite, Contour Hybrid, and Jones Nomad Pro skins were the most packable of our review pool.
 They were able to roll and fold into compact packages.

 Glue and Glop

 What we ask of our climbing skins are polarized concepts.
 Balance and compromise are inherent requirements of this piece of gear to best serve our needs.
 The best thing we can do is understand what metrics we prioritize.
-Splitboard climbing skins are first and foremost meant to grip and glide; what sets them apart is the balance and details.
+Splitboard climbing skins meant, first and foremost, to grip and glide; what sets them apart is the balance and details.
 The ideal splitboard skin will provide performance, glide, and a secure grip.
 In addition to the primary function of these skins, necessary factors such as weight, glue strength, and ease of attachment can set certain skins above the rest.
-Our goal in conducting and publishing this review is to help you identify the right skins for your board and your snowy adventures.
-To learn more about what to keep in mind when purchasing this product for your needs, check out our Buying Advice article.
+Our goal in conducting and publishing this review is to help you identify the best splitboard skins for your board and your snowy adventures.